vacp2p/rfc/content/docs/rfcs/13/README.md

 ### Pagination

-If a large number of entries in the store service node match the query criteria provided in a `StoreRequest`, the client MAY make use of pagination in a chain of store request and response transactions to retrieve the full response in smaller batches termed _"pages"_.
+If a large number of entries in the store service node match the query criteria provided in a `StoreQueryRequest`, the client MAY make use of pagination in a chain of store query request and response transactions to retrieve the full response in smaller batches termed _"pages"_.
 Pagination can be performed either in [a _forward_ or _backward_ direction](#waku-message-sorting).

-A store client MAY indicate the maximum number of matching entries it wants in the `StoreResponse`, by setting the page size limit in the `pagination_limit` field.
+A store query client MAY indicate the maximum number of matching entries it wants in the `StoreQueryResponse`, by setting the page size limit in the `pagination_limit` field.
 Note that a store service node MAY enforce its own limit if the `pagination_limit` is unset or larger than the service node's internal page size limit.

-A `StoreResponse` with a populated `pagination_cursor` indicates that more stored entries match the query than included in the response.
+A `StoreQueryResponse` with a populated `pagination_cursor` indicates that more stored entries match the query than included in the response.

-A `StoreResponse` without a populated `pagination_cursor` indicates that there are no more matching entries in the store.
+A `StoreQueryResponse` without a populated `pagination_cursor` indicates that there are no more matching entries in the store.

-The client MAY request the next page of entries from the store service node by populating a subsequent `StoreRequest` with the `pagination_cursor` received in the `StoreResponse`.
-All other fields and query criteria MUST be the same as in the preceding `StoreRequest`.
+The client MAY request the next page of entries from the store service node by populating a subsequent `StoreQueryRequest` with the `pagination_cursor` received in the `StoreQueryResponse`.
+All other fields and query criteria MUST be the same as in the preceding `StoreQueryRequest`.

-A `StoreRequest` without a populated `pagination_cursor` indicates that the client wants to retrieve the "first page" of the stored entries matching the query.
+A `StoreQueryRequest` without a populated `pagination_cursor` indicates that the client wants to retrieve the "first page" of the stored entries matching the query.

-## Store Request
+## Store Query Request

-A client node MUST send all historical message queries within a `StoreRequest` message.
+A client node MUST send all historical message queries within a `StoreQueryRequest` message.
 This request MUST contain a `request_id`.
 The `request_id` MUST be a uniquely generated string.

-If the store client requires the store service node to include Waku message values in the query response, it MUST set `return_values` to `true`.
+If the store query client requires the store service node to include Waku message values in the query response, it MUST set `include_data` to `true`.
-If the store client requires the store service node to return only message hash keys in the query response, it SHOULD set `return_values` to `false`.
+If the store query client requires the store service node to return only message hash keys in the query response, it SHOULD set `include_data` to `false`.
-By default, therefore, the store service node assumes `return_values` to be `false`.
+By default, therefore, the store service node assumes `include_data` to be `false`.

-A store client MAY include query filter criteria in the `StoreRequest`.
+A store query client MAY include query filter criteria in the `StoreQueryRequest`.
 There are two types of filter use cases:
 1. Content filtered queries and
 2. Message hash lookup queries

 ### Content filtered queries

-A store client MAY request the store service node to filter historical entries by a content filter.
+A store query client MAY request the store service node to filter historical entries by a content filter.
 Such a client MAY create a filter on content topic, on time range or on both.

 To filter on content topic, the client MUST populate _both_ the `pubsub_topic` _and_ `content_topics` field.